Toward Generative Quantum Utility via Correlation-Complexity Map: Proof of Proposition

-\textbf{Interpretation.} The key message is that \emph{even after perfect training on all frequencies that the IQP architecture can represent}, the MMD loss cannot go below a floor proportional to the spectral power outside $S_A$.
-Assumption~\ref{assump:qcli-support} then ties this spectral leak to $1-I_{\text{QCLI}}(p)$, so that higher $I_{\text{QCLI}}$ implies a smaller irreducible MMD and therefore better approximability by the fixed IQP circuit family.
+\textbf{Interpretation.} The key message is that \emph{even after perfect training on all frequencies that the IQP architecture can represent}, the MMD loss cannot go below a floor proportional to the spectral power outside $S_A$. {Under Assumption~\ref{assump:qcli-support}, this spectral leakage is tied to $1-I_{\mathrm{QCLI}}(p)$, so larger $I_{\mathrm{QCLI}}$ corresponds to a smaller support-induced MMD floor for the fixed IQP architecture.}

 This completes the proof. \end{proof}